 - 2Add the lemon juice just before serving (adding lemon juice sooner causes the herbs to darken and lose their lovely deep green color).Advertisement

-- 3Other additions you might experiment with are chopped anchovy fillets, chopped shallots or even finely chopped hard boiled egg.You might even try all three together.Advertisement
+- 3You might even try all three together.Other additions you might experiment with are chopped anchovy fillets, chopped shallots or even finely chopped hard boiled egg.Advertisement

 - Here we've used the Salsa Verde on Vietnamese Cobbler - a fish similar to thin fillets of cod.

 - The fish was dipped in egg and then fine bread crumbs, shallow fried and served with mashed potatoes and green beans.

 - A cold glass of non-alcoholic beer rounds off the meal beautifully.
 Bon appétit!

 - Use the Japanese bread crumbs - Panko - they are very different from normal bread crumbs and give a really great crispy crunch.

 Referencing this Article